-The program is based on the outcomes of a 3-year $2.5M EU-funded collaborative effort by technology and research organizations across Europe and Israel (EU project ASC-Inclusion), led by some of the top autism researchers, including Prof. Simon Baron-Cohen (Cambridge University) Prof. Sven Bölte (Karolinska Institute), and Prof. Ofer Golan (Bar Ilan University) together with Autism-Europe organization and additional technology and autism specialists.
+The program is based on the outcomes of a 3-year $2.5M EU-funded collaborative effort by technology and research organizations across Europe and Israel (EU project ASC-Inclusion).
+The effort was led by some of the top autism researchers, including Prof. Simon Baron-Cohen (Cambridge University), Prof. Sven Bölte (Karolinska Institute), and Dr. Ofer Golan (Bar Ilan University), together with the Autism-Europe organization and additional technology and autism experts.

-Clinical trials with children were conducted as part of the EU project to clinically evaluate the effectiveness of exposing the children to Camp-exploration environment.
-Significant improvement was found on the children’s ability to recognize emotions in all three modalities: face, voice and body.
-Furthermore: the results support far-reaching effects on their general social skills.
+Clinical trials were conducted among autistic children as part of the EU project in order to clinically evaluate the effectiveness of exposing them to the program content.
+Significant improvement was found in the children’s ability to recognize emotions in all three modalities: face, voice and body.
+Furthermore, the results confirmed the program’s substantial effects on their general social skills.

-Participants were 98 children with ASC, 6-10 years old, and their parents, in 3 sites: UK, Israel and Sweden.
-Two groups were defined: a treatment group – children with ASC who used the system, and a control group – children who did not.
-The two groups were tested before and after the trial period and compared for various parameters.
+The participants were 120 children with autism, aged 5-10, and their parents, in four locations: UK, Sweden, Israel, and Poland.
+Two groups were defined: a treatment group who used the program and a control group who did not.
+The two groups were tested before and after the trial period and compared according to various parameters.

 Results and conclusions - System and program effectiveness

-The results show that children with ASC improved on emotion recognition and socialization after taking the intervention, suggesting the intervention was effective in helping children learn socio-emotional skills.
+The results showed that children with autism improved on emotion recognition and socialization after taking the intervention, suggesting the intervention was effective in helping children learn socio-emotional skills.

-Those results echo the feedback from the parents of children with ASC who were part of the intervention group:
+Those results echo the feedback from the parents in the intervention group:

-78.9% of the parents noticed a positive change in their child’s behaviour and emotion related abilities
+78.9% of the parents noticed a positive change in their child’s behavior and emotion-related abilities.

-95.2% of the parents said they would recommend Camp-exploration to other families
+95.2% of the parents said they would recommend EmotiPlay’s program to other families.

-Parents and children also provided valuable suggestions to further improve the environment which will be applied in the ongoing development of the environment.
+Parents and children also provided valuable suggestions to further improve the environment, which have been adopted in the new version of the program.

 "My son never talked about emotions.
-When angry or distressed, he would throw himself on the floor, or even knock his head against it.
-After learning the “anger” lesson in Camp-exploration, he came back from school one day and instead of those "autistic” behaviours, he told me: I'm angry.
+When angry or distressed, he would throw himself on the floor or even knock his head against it.
+After learning about "anger" in the program, he came back from school one day and instead of those "autistic" behaviors, he told me: I'm angry.
 A few days later he said to me: "I love you" for the first time.

-“T was very excited about the game.
-After a while he started to share observations on people, using the terminology and clues taught in the program, and I was amazed to realize he actually uses it to interpret what other people around him felt.”
+“T was very excited about “researching emotions” in the program.
+After a while he started to make observations about people, using the terminology and clues taught in the program, and I was amazed to realize that he is actually using them to interpret what other people around him feel.”

-“I was pleased to hear from H’s teacher that the game ignited communication between H and his friends at school: H would show the game to his friends to share his experience – something he never did before.
-H even began to ask his friends at school about their emotions.”
+“I was pleased to hear from H’s teacher that the program was a subject of conversation between H and his friends at school.
+H would show the tasks to his friends in order to share his experiences – something he never did before.
+He even began to ask his friends at school about their emotions.”